-Canon 5D Mark III versus Nikon D5500
+Canon 5D Mark III vs Nikon D5500

 The Canon EOS 5D Mark III and the Nikon D5500 are two digital cameras that were announced, respectively, in March 2012 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (D5500) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 5D Mark III vs Nikon D5500

 An illustration of the physical size and weight of the Canon 5D Mark III and the Nikon D5500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The D5500 can be obtained in two different colors (black, red), while the 5D Mark III is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is considerably smaller (32 percent) than the Canon 5D Mark III.
 Moreover, the D5500 is substantially lighter (56 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.